kyuupichan/ieee754/docs/ieee754.rst

 The user can specify how each exception or sub-exception in the hierarchy is handled.
 If nothing is specified for the specific exception that occurred, handling is delegated to the parent exception, recursively.

+Several of the classes described in this documentation have attributes and methods that are not documented.
+Consider these as implementation details that are subject to change or removal.

 Quick-start Tutorial